shubham12346/75DaysOfCode/README.md

 For this problem , as shown in example
 Check if element at index before and after and current position should e zero (exception condition when n-1 does not exit put a or condition  it with index which is first element similarly for the last element )

+Day5 Problem no: 345

+Given a string s, reverse only all the vowels in the string and return it.
+The vowels are 'a', 'e', 'i', 'o', and 'u', and they can appear in both lower and upper cases, more than once.

+Example 1:
+Input: s = "hello"
+Output: "holle"

+Example 2:
+Input: s = "leetcode"
+Output: "leotcede"

+Solution

+For this problem ,
+Step 1 :create a array of vowels
+Step 2 : initialize two pointer start and end to loop Step 3 : convert the string to array
+Step 4 : loop until start is less than end
+Step 5 : inside loop, again loop until it found a vowel , increase and decrease pointers accordingly Step : swap now